 Sit down and take a good look at your room.
-If you were a junior, would you like to be there?
+Would you like to be there if you were a child?
 Is it warm and inviting?
 Is it interesting?
-Do you feel safe and comfortable or shy and nervous?
+Would it make you feel safe and comfortable or shy and nervous?
+Do you feel secure?
 Does it make learning fun?
 Does it convey positive spiritual messages?